matthops/weirdness-calculator/README.md

 ## Weirdness Calculator

-This app is uses the Giphy API to show users several GIFs that range from 0-10 on Giphy’s weirdness scale.
+This app uses the Giphy API to show users several GIFs that range from 0-10 on Giphy’s weirdness scale.
 Users are asked to enter a search term and the app displays a matching GIF starting on 0 weirdness.
 Using a slider, users can increase the weirdness and receive weirder and weirder results.
 When a user finds a GIF they like, they can add it to their list of favorite GIFs by pressing the Like button.
 Once a user selects their 5 favorite GIFs, they are prompted to see their result telling them how weird they are.

 ### Starting the App